 To start with, there are several security features which torrenters will appreciate:

 - Double-hop VPN – ProtonVPN routes all traffic through a number of intermediary nodes before it reaches its servers.
 This makes its anonymization systems more secure while helping to ward off cyber-attacks as well.

 - Reliable encryption – On the encryption side, ProtonVPN is at the top of its class, offering 256-bit AES encryption, with a 2048-bit RSA to authenticate data, and perfect forward secrecy as standard.

-- Secure protocols – Customers can choose a wide range of protocols to customize their torrenting setup, including OpenVPN and IKEv2/IPSec.
+- Secure protocols – Customers can choose either OpenVPN or IKEv2/IPSec protocols.
 ProtonVPN doesn’t support older protocols like L2TP/IPSec for security reasons – a reassuring aspect of their package.

 Those features add up to a good start on the security front.
 But they are essentially just features you would expect to find in an elite torrenting VPN.
 Still, on the face of things, ProtonVPN seems to be fairly secure.
-But appearances can be deceptive.
+But looks can be deceiving.

-According to ProtonVPN, Swiss law means that they do not need to keep logs, so they don’t do it.
+According to ProtonVPN, Swiss law means that they don’t have to keep logs, so they don’t do it.

 Some users have expressed concerns that ProtonVPN logs IP addresses as well.
 When they return to the service via a different email, the ProtonVPN system appears to recognize them as an existing user via IP information – delivering “bonus” deals as a result.

 If that’s true, it’s a massive black mark against the company’s reputation.